-Labor Market Policy Score: 5

-Despite high overall spending and a large number of reform measures, labor market policy has shown poor results during the review period.
-Particular problems are centered in notoriously high youth unemployment figures; the employment rate of workers over 55 being one of the lowest in the OECD (41.5% in 2011 compared to OECD levels of 54% and EU target of 50%); and the difficulties of (especially young) French citizens with immigrant backgrounds to integrate into the labor market.
+Labor Market Policy Score: 4 Despite high overall spending and a large number of reform measures, labor market policy has shown poor results during the review period.
+Particular problems are centered in notoriously high youth unemployment figures; similarly, the employment rate of workers over 55 years is one of the lowest in the OECD (45.6% in 2013 compared to OECD levels of 54.9% and an EU target of 50%); and (especially young) French citizens with immigrant backgrounds face tremendous difficulties integrating into the labor market.

-The reasons for such failure are many, and complex at that.
+The reasons for such failure are numerous and complex.
 The high level of youth unemployment is linked to the French job-training system, which relies heavily on public schools; yet diplomas from such training are not really accepted in the industry at large, which hinders a potential worker's transition from school to a job.
 As for senior workers, a retirement age of 60 and various early retirement schemes have led to the present situation.
 Heavy labor market regulation is another issue, as well as the high cost of labor.
-There is a dual labor market: one side that is highly regulated and protected (part of which are the five million public employment positions, one of the highest number in Europe) and one side that because of rigidity of regulations, leads to workers leapfrogging from contract to contract (of limited duration or interim employment) with few protections or security.
+There is a dual labor market: on the one side, a highly regulated and protected sector (part of which are the five million public employment positions, one of the highest figures in Europe), on the other, a sector characterized by precarity, limited job protection and insecurity.
+The rigidity of the former sector has triggered the development of the latter, hindering access to regular jobs for newcomers and compelling workers to jump one from contract to the next, each of which are of limited duration or represent interim employment.

-The Sarkozy government tried to pursue a more "active" policy toward recipients of unemployment benefits, by creating a unified labor service center and by launching a special social benefit which offers complementary benefits to the unemployed who return to (often badly paid) work.
+The Sarkozy government tried to pursue a more "active" policy toward recipients of unemployment benefits, by creating a unified labor service agency and by launching a special social benefit which offers complementary benefits to the unemployed who return to (often badly paid) work.
 The Hollande administration has been successful in realizing some controversial labor market reforms, based on an agreement between social partners that was concluded in January 2013 and transformed in a binding law applicable to all.
 It is supposed to introduce more flexibility in the job market in exchange for better health services and training for workers made redundant.
+The effects of this agreement still have to materialize, and the number of stable contracts (contrats à durée indéterminée) has dramatically declined.